jeeban101/Biometric-Routine-Displayer-/README.md

 2. Minimize scheduling conflicts and improve efficiency.
 3. Store user access details in the system.
 4. Enhance efficiency and productivity by minimizing time consumption.
-5. Utilize biometric recognition for a seamless and secure login.

 ## Architecture